-Father, I have made Your name known to them, and will continue to make it known, so that the love with which you loved me may be in them, and so that I may be in them.
+Father, I have made known to them Your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them. ...

-I pray not only for these, but for those also who

-through their words will believe in them ...
+I do not ask for these only, but also for those who will believe in Me through their word.